-Upon student request, a one-time unofficial transcript can be provided to a student with unmet financial obligations.
+Students with unmet financial obligations to the institution will be unable to access their unofficial transcript through their online student EdNet account.
+Upon student request to the Registrar's Office, an unofficial transcript can be provided to a student.
 An unofficial transcript will be printed on paper with a watermark stating "UNOFFICIAL" and will be stamped with the word "UNOFFICIAL".